 Even so, a cursory review of BorgWarner's argument that the Commissioner's Order is contrary to the "plain text" of the Wellington documents leads the Court to concur with the Commissioner's rather candid description of the Wellington Agreement as "tortured."
 Further, as to the "side confidentiality agreement," BorgWarner devotes a mere three sentences to its alleged inapplicability to the matter at hand, none of which points the Court in the direction of any law, so to speak.

 B525.

 The Commissioner and the Superior Court were correct on the merits.
-The connection with the Wellington Agreement:
+The Wellington Agreement protects as confidential everything done or undertaken in connection with the Wellington Agreement: